esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 - [Provide feedback](https://github.com/esciencecenter-digital-skills/software-support-essentials/issues) on the different subjects covered: what did we miss?
 Should something be restructured?
 - Contribute to the [video catalog](#videos) by volunteering to be interviewed.

+### How can I do it?

+If you want to contribute to the content: make a new issue or tackle an existing one, and create a PR with your changes from a fork or a branch.

+It is useful to [review the structure of the project](#directory-structure-and-content-tags) before you start.

 ## Target audience

 The target audience for this material is University support staff who are not themselves researchers or software engineers, but who support researchers and research software engineers in creating research software.
 On a practical level, this means that these modules do not need to be very technical.
 For example, a module on version control does not need to explain the details of Git and the different commands.
 What it does need to do is explain why version control is important, and why it matters particularly in a research context.
+A participant should walk away with a more elaborate vocabulary around a subject, knowledge on where and how to find more information, and motivation that they could transfer to others.

-Another segment of the target audience is university management: those who may be involved in creating policy around research software.
+Another segment of the target audience is university management: those who may be involved in creating university policy around research software.
 For this audience, too, the material does not need to be technical.
-What continues to matter is motivation and explanation of why certain things are important.
+What continues to matter is motivation.

 ## Philosophy

-Some essential principles guide the creation of this material:
+As you are contributing to this material, please keep a few principles in mind:

 ### The material should be broadly usable

-Both online, and offline; in a regular and a flipped classroom; and for self study.
+It should be ready for teaching both online and offline; in a regular and a flipped classroom; and even for self study.

 The modules in this repository will be used as lesson materials for a live audience, and provide a resource for self-study.
 Every module should therefore contain some essential classroom elements (e.g. slides, group exercises), as well as exercises that can be done individually, and reference material that can be read at home.